Inner child: Carl Jung’s Contribution

+1970-1980s: Rise of Self-Help and Humanistic Psychology

+In the late 20th century, the inner child became a prominent theme in therapeutic and self-help literature focused on healing childhood trauma.

 One method of reparenting the inner child in therapy was originated by art therapist Lucia Capacchione in 1976 and documented in her book Recovery of Your Inner Child (1991).
 Using art therapy and journaling techniques, her method includes a "nurturing parent" and "protective parent" within "inner family work" to care for a person's physical, emotional, creative and spiritual needs (her definition of the inner child).
 It also posits a "critical parent within" and provides tools for managing it.
 Charles L. Whitfield dubbed the inner child the "child within" in his book Healing the Child Within: Discovery and Recovery for Adult Children of Dysfunctional Families (1987).
 Penny Park's book Rescuing the Inner Child (1990) provided a program for contacting and recovering the inner child.

 In his television shows, and in books such as Homecoming: Reclaiming and Championing Your Inner Child (1990), John Bradshaw, a U.S. educator, pop psychology and self-help movement leader, used "inner child" to point to unresolved childhood experiences and the lingering dysfunctional effects of childhood dysfunction: the sum of mental-emotional memories stored in the sub-conscious from conception thru pre-puberty.

-Further developments
+Therapeutic Approaches

+A range of therapeutic modalities incorporates the concept of the inner child to address emotional wounds rooted in early life experiences.
+Inner child healing is a therapeutic process aimed at addressing the emotional wounds and unmet needs carried from childhood.
+It involves reconnecting with the part of oneself that still holds pain from early life experiences, offering a path to emotional growth and well-being.
+This practice, also known as inner child work, helps individuals recognize how childhood trauma influences their adult thoughts, behaviors, and relationships.
+Through techniques like self-compassion, reparenting, and emotional awareness, inner child healing promotes healing by acknowledging and nurturing these emotional scars, leading to a healthier and more integrated self.

+Bradshaw’s Recover Therapy is designed to help patients reconnect with their inner child to address maladaptive emotional and behavioural patterns developed with early childhood experiences.
+It involves group therapy and the practice of reparenting.
+Group therapy allows group members to express themselves and receive peer feedback to learn new behaviours and interactions that can be transferred to the real world.
+Reparenting means learning to acknowledge and love one's inner child.
+This allows an individual to offer oneself the care and support that may have been absent in childhood, improving emotional stability.

+The concept of the inner child is also present in psychosynthesis and psychotherapy.
 Within the framework of psychosynthesis, the inner child is often characterized as a subpersonality or may also be seen as a central element surrounded by subpersonalities.
+Therapy in this tradition aims to bring these inner parts into the conscious part of the personality and foster their integration in a more unified self.